-In short, sales playbooks are organized and informative guidebooks that assist in the selling process.
-Playbooks are internal resources for the sales team to utilize throughout every stage of the sales cycle.
+A sales playbook is an organized and informative guidebook that assists in the selling process.
+Playbooks are internal resources for the sales teams to utilize throughout every stage of the sales cycle.

 Playbooks allow sellers to take advantage of data, checklists, and market research while selling.
 With a sales playbook, reps have the necessary resources to clearly define the product and prepare for every sales call.

 Sales playbooks are not only a helpful resource during the sales cycle.
 They can also have a larger impact on the entire sales organization.
-Here are some benefits for incorporating sales playbooks into your company:
+Here are some benefits of incorporating sales playbooks into your company.

 With a common core message that is easily accessible in a playbook format, reps can ensure they are on the same page and using best practices while selling.
-Playbooks can ensure that every salesperson is maintaining the same messages across the team.
+Sales playbooks can ensure that every salesperson is maintaining the same messages across the team.

 Sales playbooks need to be accessible from a central location for all reps at any given time.
 This is especially resourceful for remote workers who can access and edit their tools from wherever they are located.